Giant, 82-year-old oak tree in Omaha falls during storm

 Agulla said it’s become all he and his family talk about, and a stop on what he calls the “tree-damage tour” in the hard-hit neighborhood.
 People tell them that they feel bad about gawking, he said, but it’s an unbelievable sight.

-The roots of the tree alone stretch 10-feet high and 23-feet across.
+The roots of the tree alone stretch 10 feet high and 23 feet across.
 At first glance, it looks like a wall of green carpet topped by a row of bushes.

 “The first three or four days it was like Berkshire weekend,” said Agulla, who lives about a block from Warren Buffett.
 “Their jaws just dropped.”